milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Memories

-Memories makes it easy to look back on Snaps you’ve saved, and even edit and resend them!
+Memories makes it easy to look back on Snaps you’ve saved and even edit and resend them!

 Memories was developed with privacy and security in mind.
 Early on, we recognized that just because you want to be able to look back on something, doesn’t mean that you want everyone else to be able to, too!